 Despite increasing opposition, President Bush vowed last night to escalate the war in Iraq and proceed with his plan to send 21,000 more troops to Iraq.
 He urged Congress to give his new Iraq strategy “a chance to work.” [includes rush transcript]

-Despite increasing opposition, President Bush vowed last night to escalate the war in Iraq and proceed with his plan to send 21,000 more troops to Iraq.
-He urged Congress to give his new Iraq strategy "a chance to work."
+AMY GOODMAN: Despite increasing opposition, President Bush vowed last night to escalate the war in Iraq and proceed with his plan to send more than 21,000 troops to Iraq.
+He urged Congress to give his new Iraq strategy “a chance to work.”
 Speaking about the so-called war on terror, President Bush said the United States would remain at war until the evil that inspired 9/11 no longer exists.
 The president mentioned Iran five times and accused it of funding Shiite militants in Iraq as well as Hezbollah in Lebanon.

 PRESIDENT GEORGE W. BUSH: Many in this chamber understand that America must not fail in Iraq, because you understand that the consequences of failure would be grievous and far-reaching.
 If American forces step back before Baghdad is secure, the Iraqi government would be overrun by extremists on all sides.
 We could expect an epic battle between Shia extremists backed by Iran and Sunni extremists aided by al-Qaeda and supporters of the old regime.
 A contagion of violence could spill out across the country, and in time the entire region could be drawn into the conflict.